aws-samples/aws-cdk-managed-elkk/README.md

 Run all terminal comments from the project root directory.

-Confrim that the project is correctly set up.
+Confirm that the project is correctly set up.

 ```bash
 cdk synth